Small Kitchen Storage Ideas for a More Efficient Space

 Think Outside the Kitchen

 If you have limited kitchen space, make use of your other rooms to help alleviate some of the clutter.
 Move barware and entertaining pieces to the living room with custom cabinetry.

 When in doubt, simply streamline your design.
+One way to do it—and help reduce visual clutter in the process—is to settle on a single pastel or pale neutral color scheme to marry the components in the kitchen while making the room feel larger than it actually is.
 Martha's helpful tips and tricks for making the most of a small space will keep your kitchen in top shape.